Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 4 – Can you stay disciplined?

-Every story must earn its place.
+– Every single story must earn its place.
 If it doesn’t teach, clarify, or emotionally connect, it doesn’t belong.

 Making Memoir Work for You